replicatedhq/troubleshoot.sh/docs/source/collect/logs.md

 The `logs` collectors can be used to include logs from running pods.
 This collector can be included multiple times with different label selectors and/or namespaces.

+The maximum file size of a collected pod log, is set to 5MB as this will ensure a support bundle will not grow excessively due to large logfiles.

 ## Parameters

 In addition to the [shared collector properties](https://troubleshoot.sh/docs/collect/collectors/#shared-properties), the `logs` collector accepts the following parameters: